jimvella/java-rpm-example/README.md

 ##Packaging concepts
 ###rpmbuild
-The input, or the interface for `rpmbuild` is a tarball of the source.
+The inputs for `rpmbuild` are a tarball of the source, and the specfile.
 Ideally it unpacks the source and simply runs

     make test
     make install

-Whilst we could have `rpmbuild` invoke maven, the maven assembly plugin allows us to satisfy this 'interface' to `rpmbuild`, simultaneously allowing us to add the additional files required for a linux service whilst decoupling the maven build process from the RPM packaging process.
+Whilst we could have `rpmbuild` invoke maven, the maven assembly plugin allows us to satisfy the tarball input for `rpmbuild`, whist simultaneously allowing us to add the additional files required for a linux service as well as decoupling the maven build process from the RPM packaging process.

-`rpmbuild` is driven by the specfile.
 The specfile is a short script that contains package metadata including package dependencies, instructions to build, the files that comprise the package, and how to deploy, upgrade and remove.

 ###Anatomy of a linux service